ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 - an acceptance of inherent software and hardware obsolesce so it's not expected that *all* versions of software need to be supported forever;
 - some inherent synchronisation in the reasons for making software changes (e.g., the shift from 32-bit to 64-bit software), so not all versions will be expected to interact with all other versions.

-It's not very practical to have every version of every piece of software installed on any computer that might need to resolve dependencies, as the mostly-redundant space used by the different versions will continue to mount.
+Although we have highlighted the dependency issue above, there are other, related problems that multiple versions of tools and software can cause:
+- Reproducibility: we want to make sure that we (and others) can reproduce our results.
+What if, a year after we have produced some results on a laptop we need to reproduce them and our old laptop has now been replaced by a new one (perhaps with a different operating system).
+How can we make sure our software environment is as similar to that on which we performed the original work?
+- Workload: most people use multiple computers for their research (either simultaneously, or due to upgrades or breakages).
+Installing the software and tools we need on all these systems is a large burden of additional work we could do without.
+This problem may be even more severe if we have to use shared advanced computing facilities where we may not have administrator access to install software.

 Thankfully there are ways to get underneath (a lot of) this mess: containers to the rescue!
-Containers provide a way to package up software dependencies and access to resources such as files and communications networks in a uniform manner.
+Containers provide a way to package up software dependencies and access to resources such as files and communications networks in a uniform manner that allows them to be shared and reused across many different computer resources.

 ## Background: virtualisation in computing